University of Manchester Degree Outcomes Statement

-The University's degree classification profile can be seen in the documents linked to below, which show the percentage of each degree classification awarded over the last five years as well as the percentage of 'good degrees' (1st or 2:1).
+The University's degree classification profile can be seen in the document linked to below, which shows the percentage of degree classifications awarded over the last five years.

 During this time period, our degree classification algorithm has remained the same and it is the University's view that the gradual increase in our classification profile is primarily due to improvements in student performance alongside increased levels of quality teaching and learning practices and resources.

 - Degree classification 2015.16 to 2019.20 (PDF document)

 With reference to our Degree Outcomes, we operate in accordance with the UUK Degree Classification ‘Statement of Intent’ and review our outcomes regularly in order to identify any unexpected uplifts.

 The University is firmly committed to being an open and accessible university that pro-actively seeks out students capable of benefiting from higher education.
 The University’s strategy for widening participation is set out in our Access and Participation Plan with the Office for Students (OfS) and is overseen by the University’s Access and Participation Strategy Group.
 The Access and Participation Plan covers the whole of the student lifecycle, from increasing the entry rates of widening participation students into HE to improving retention and attainment rates whilst at university and supporting progression into graduate-level employment or further study.

 The University has an Assessment Framework in place which governs our approach to assessment across the institution and includes policies on marking, moderation, feedback, examination board procedures and mitigating circumstances.
 We also have a set of Undergraduate and Postgraduate Taught Degree Regulations which contain the regulations specific to a student's programme of study, including details concerning assessment and progression, reassessment and classification.